 The Office of Outreach and Engagement (OE) helps the public connect with the UNH community to improve the state’s economy and quality of life.

-K-12 Engagement Council
+K-12 Engagement Project

 Every child deserves an education that allows the opportunity to achieve their dreams.
 UNH see the need for developing a "multiple pathways" approach that recognizes the diversity of student interests and abilities.

 The multiple pathways approach addresses the President’s strategic priority: Embrace New Hampshire - by creating a K12 engagement strategy for the University that aims to expand opportunities by offering well-designed and coordinated activities and programs for young people.
 This approach will permit students to gravitate to programs that are personally relevant and hold the potential to improve and support progression to and successful participation in higher education.

 Student success is dependent on highly-effective teachers.
 By supporting the ongoing learning of primary and secondary teachers through professional development, UNH can engrain itself deeply into our local communities.

 Increase Outreach and engagement visibility and coordination, internally and externally

 Increase parent, youth, and educator awareness of UNH K-12 initiatives and provide meaningful and relevant pathways for personal development

 Help educators improve their practice and connect them with resources at UNH